DerrickLi8/OvergateMap/README.md

 ==DATABASE DETAILS==

-Server:
+Server: silva.computing.dundee.ac.uk

-Username:
+Username: 18indteam5

 Password:

-Database Name:
+Database Name: 18indteam5db

 ==INSTALLATION==

 Copy all files into a directory and open index.html in a web browser.
+Navigate to Guide webpage from navigation bar to see user guide.

 ==UNINSTALLATION==